Academic Catalog 2025-2026

 TC Transfer Credit N/A

-The grading scale used in a class to arrive at the final grade, whether letter grade or pass/fail, is determined by the individual faculty member.
-Below is a suggested scale for those faculty members who calculate a class average for a student based on the points achieved for exams, papers, and other assignments.
+The grading scale used to arrive at the final grade in a course, whether letter graded or Pass/Fail, is determined by the individual faculty member.
+Below is a suggested scale for those faculty members who calculate a grade for a student based on the points achieved for exams, papers, and other assignments.
 This chart is provided for guidance and is not required for faculty use in grading.

 Letter for P/F Grade Percent Grade